 Leverage existing assets to build a network of safe transportation options to and from youth program facilities

-Working together to create safe transportation options by using existing resources, like church and police vans, will enable more participation in youth programs throughout the West Side.
+Working together to create safe transportation options by using existing resources, like church and City-owned vans, will enable more participation in youth programs throughout the West Side.

 Data from 2017 Needs Assessment

 Major priority for Youth Working Group

 “Safe routes to school: Bringing together transportation and public health”